-The Office also has direct responsibility for compliance with federal and state anti-discrimination laws; the Chief Compliance Officer is the university's Title IX Coordinator, ADA/Rehabilitation Act Coordinator and Age Discrimination Act Coordinator.
+The Office also has direct responsibility for discrimination, harassment, and sex- and gender-based violence prevention and response.
+The Chief Compliance Officer is the university's Title IX Coordinator, ADA/Rehabilitation Act Coordinator and Age Discrimination Act Coordinator.

 You should contact the Office with:

 - Reports or complaints of Title IX violations including sexual violence;